Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 mpiexec -n 16 julia examples/submit/periodic_hill.jl 4 4
 ```

 with `mpiexec` being your chosen system binary.
-For users who would like to run PinCFlow on [Goethe](https://csc.uni-frankfurt.de/wiki/doku.php?id=public:usage:goethe) or [Levante](https://docs.dkrz.de/doc/levante/index.html), shell-script examples are provided in `examples/submit`.
+For users who would like to run PinCFlow on [Goethe](https://csc.uni-frankfurt.de/wiki/doku.php?id=public:usage:goethe) or [Levante](https://docs.dkrz.de/doc/levante/index.html), shell-script examples are provided in the folder `examples/submit` of the repository.

 ### Visualizing the results